 Mr. Devers has attended many seminars on how to work with children who have learning differences, and how to use technology in the classroom.
 My students have learning differences, not disabilities.
 This distinction has led him to believe that education is possible for all students with the right accommodations.

-About two years ago, Mr. Dever’s wife was offered a job in Vancouver, WA.
+In 2013, Mr. Devers’s wife was offered a job in Vancouver, WA.
 Although it was a very difficult decision, they chose to take the offer and move across the country.
 They drove the entire distance in just under four days.
 They arrived in town on New Year’s Eve.
 The fireworks were a nice welcome!

 Since then, they have spent their time getting acclimated to the Pacific Northwest.
 He and his wife both love to read and watch sci-fi movies and television shows.
-On the weekends, we tend to only go to places they can take their five year old Golden named Odin.
+On the weekends, they tend to only go to places they can take their five-year-old Golden named Odin.
 He is pretty much the most adorable dog ever!

 Mr. Devers found his way to Park Academy during his job search of the Portland area.
-Its seemed an ideal spot with its similarities to his previous school.
-In his fifth year at Park Academy, he will teach English and careers to the high school.
+It seemed an ideal spot with its similarities to his previous school.
+In his sixth year at Park Academy, he will teach English and careers to the high school and 8th grade Language Arts.
 The students are great, and he is looking forward to another wonderful school year full of accomplishments.
-Additionally, his first class he taught five years ago is graduating in 2019!